Constellations in prime elements of number fields: Introduction

 Tao remarks in \cite[12 Discussion]{Tao06Gaussian} that his method of proving Theorem~\ref{theorem=Gaussian-primes} is likely to extend to $K$ at least if the class number of $K$ is $1$ and the unit group $\OKt$ is finite.
 There exist only nine such number fields other than $\QQ$ and all of them are imaginary quadratic by Dirichlet's unit theorem and the Baker--Heegner--Stark theorem; see for instance, \cite{Stark67}.
 For a general number field, the class number may be strictly greater than $1$ or the unit group may be infinite.
 Both of these two cause problems for formulating an appropriate statement of generalizations of Theorem~\ref{theorem=Gaussian-primes}.

 If the class number is greater than $1$, then not all irreducible elements are prime elements.
 As already mentioned in Theorem~\ref{theorem=primeconstellationssimple}, the prime elements suffice to guarantee the existence of constellations of arbitrary shape.
 The unit group acts on the set of prime elements by multiplication.
 In Corollary~\ref{corollary=primeconstellationssimple}, we strengthen Theorem~\ref{theorem=primeconstellationssimple} by showing the existence of constellations consisting of primes from distinct orbits.
-The original method of Tao \cite{Tao06Gaussian} does not extend to the proof of Theorem~\ref{theorem=Gaussian-primes} in a straightforward manner, due to the above two obstacles.
-We will describe the difficulties in the latter part of this introduction.
+The original method of Tao \cite{Tao06Gaussian} does not extend to the proof of Theorem~\ref{theorem=primeconstellationssimple} in a straightforward manner due to the above two obstacles.